-A couple weeks ago, Payton Major, Beaverton’s ASB president, announced her new initiative called “Project Inclusion” during the welcome assembly.
-The project centers on the idea that every student should be able to feel included at Beaverton High School.
+Beaverton’s ASB president Payton Major recently announced her new initiative called “Project Inclusion” during the welcome assembly.
+The project centers on the idea that every student should feel included at Beaverton High School.

-During the assembly, Major demonstrates this idea by introducing herself to a student on the stands.
+Major demonstrated this idea by introducing herself to a student in the stands.
 They exchange names, and for the sake of time, facts about themselves.
-This is a small demonstration of a movement Major hopes to start during her semester, a push for students to get out of their comfort zones and talk to others they may normally not.
+This is a small part of a movement Major hopes to start during her semester in charge, a push for students to get out of their comfort zones and talk to others they may normally not.

-Another way that Major and Adams hope to spread this idea is through the way Homecoming voting is arranged.
-“When we did nominations, we wanted to reach out to new people that usually wouldn’t get nominated, so we contacted clubs, sports, and fun activities to nominate and diversify the court.” says Major.
-This new voting was tested last year for the Sadie Hawkins dance, and it seemed to work well enough for them to reinstate it again.
+Major and Adams also hope to spread this idea through the way Homecoming voting is arranged.
+“When we did nominations, we wanted to reach out to new people that usually wouldn’t get nominated, so we contacted clubs, sports, and fun activities to nominate and diversify the court,” said Major.
+This new voting system was tested last year for the Sadie Hawkins dance, and it seemed to work well enough for them to reinstate it again.

-There are many more activities and ideas supporting Project Inclusion coming in the future.
-A talent show in December will hopefully be a way to include those who wish to showcase their talents to a smaller audience, rather than in front of the entire school during an assembly.
-However, the real takeaway from this project is that students and Beaverton need to take the time to reach out and meet new people.
+Many more activities and ideas supporting Project Inclusion are coming in the future.
+A talent show in December will hopefully include those who wish to showcase their talents to a smaller audience rather than in front of the entire school during an assembly.
+The takeaway from this project is that students and Beaverton need to take the time to reach out and meet new people.